mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `single` A single experiment is run.
   - `batch` A batch of experiments is run at once.

+In {ref}`batch mode <testbed-batch-mode>`, the following mandatory arguments must be given as well:

+- `-c` or `--config` An absolute or relative path to a YAML file that defines the batch of experiments to be run.

+In addition, the batch mode comes with the following optional arguments:

+- `--list` Lists the commands for running individual experiments instead of executing them.

 ### Dataset

 The following mandatory arguments must always be given to specify the dataset that should be used, as well as the location where it should be loaded from.